viniciusmtsantos/viniciusmtsantos/README.md

 Here are some quick things about me:

 - 🌍  I'm based in Pouso Alegre, Brazil
-- 🕵️‍♀️ Something I love about engineering is problem solving.
-In software development we have the opportunity to solve these deep problems using technology.
+- 💻 I love problem-solving in engineering.
+As a software developer, I have the opportunity to tackle complex problems and find innovative solutions using technology.
-- 💻 Coding is amazing!
 - 🔭 I'm learning Go Lang, Docker, VueJS and ReactJS!!
 - 🚀 Working on [Riversoft](http://riversoft.com.br)
 - 📫 You can contact me at [vinicius.santosmatheus1@gmail.com](mailto:vinicius.santosmatheus1@gmail.com)